7 Ways to Keep Deer From Eating Plants

 Many experts recommend switching spray products so deer do not work through a particular repellent.

-Deer browse on the sedum (front row) on occasion.
-I spray them a few times from early spring through fall which seems to protect them.
+For example, deer sometimes browse on my sedum autumn joy that is in the front row of one of the beds.
+So I spray them a few times from early spring through fall which seems to protect them.

-Note: do what’s right and works for you – every garden and gardener is different.
+At the end of the day, you have to test things out and do what works for you – every garden and gardener is different.
 You’ll learn through trial and error.

 Install fencing.
 But there’s a catch!